Lone in the Indian Ocean, a mere teardrop off of India’s south-eastern tip, is a tiny yet tantalising island.

 Channelling diversity in all shapes and sizes, Sri Lanka’s indigenous cultures are no exception to the rule.

 Rich in history, religion and outside influence, Sri Lanka’s beguiling cultures are as much a reason to visit as its aforementioned cities and landscapes.
-The island has been colonized three times and, despite becoming independent in 1815, remnants of Sri Lanka’s Portuguese, Dutch and British colonial pasts are still evident throughout the island’s cultures, from the language and cuisine to customs such as high tea.
+The island has been colonised three times and, despite becoming independent in 1815, remnants of Sri Lanka’s Portuguese, Dutch and British colonial pasts are still evident throughout the island’s cultures, from the language and cuisine to customs such as high tea.

-As well as having been colonized three times, Sri Lanka encompasses four religious groups: Bhuddists (predominantly), Hindus, Muslims and Christians live side-by-side in harmony, granting each other peace and respect.
+Sri Lanka encompasses four religious groups: Bhuddists (predominantly), Hindus, Muslims and Christians live side-by-side in harmony, granting each other peace and respect.
 There are also three official languages and an annual calendar of almost 30 public holidays.
 And while fishermen on stilts and palm-scaling toddy tappers may lead people to assume Sri Lanka are somewhat ‘behind’ the western world, it in fact showed astounding modernity by electing the world’s first ever female prime minister.

 But, despite a myriad of different traditions, religions, languages and influences, it’s Sri Lanka’s welcoming people that make a lasting impact on many visitors.
 After almost 30 years of civil conflict that brought the country to despair, the warmth and friendliness of Sri Lankan people defies all odds, and is the metaphorical cherry-on-top of a country already full of charm and character.